Roscand/learning_contact-keeper/README.md

 A full-stack MERN application that helps you keep, search and organise your contacts.

+This project was completed as part of the [React Front to Back](https://www.udemy.com/course/modern-react-front-to-back/) course published by Brad Traversy from TraversyMedia at Udemy.com.

 ## Functionality

 - Register a user account